Nutritional Info

 Directions

 Place water in a small covered saucepan.
 Bring to a boil.
 Add quinoa and stir.
 Reduce heat to a simmer and replace lid.
 Simmer for 11-12 minutes, or until water is absorbed.
-Using a "Y" shaped peeler, peel the carrots and zucchini into strips.
-Snap the woody ends off the asparagus.
-Cut the asparagus into 2-inch sections.
-Steam the vegetables for 3-4 minutes.

 Meanwhile, prepare the vinaigrette.
 Place the vinegar and thyme in a small bowl, then whisk in the oil.
 Once the quinoa is cooked, fluff it with a fork.

-Place 1/2 cup of quinoa on each plate.
+Place 3/4 cup of quinoa on each plate.
 Arrange a quarter of the vegetables over the quinoa and top with about 2 teaspoons of the vinaigrette.

 EDITOR'S NOTE: Because quinoa is a seed, it contains more fat and calories than a similar volume of rice or another grain.